Rajeshawal/modbus-client/README.md

 # Modbus Client (Educational Modbus TCP Packet Crafter)

 This project provides a GUI-based Modbus TCP client tool written in Python.
-It is designed **for educational and research use only**.
+It is designed **for educational and research use** to understand Modbus protocol.
 The tool allows users to craft, send, and analyze both standard and malicious Modbus TCP packets to better understand protocol behavior and security.

 ---